erikdubois/Linux-Mint-17.1-on-MacBook-Pro-5-4/README.md

 	- Go inside the folder and right-click to go to the terminal.
 	- Now your terminal is opened in this extracted folder.

+# Keyboard Azerty

+This only applies to a minority of people.
+When choosing for Belgium during installation you are asking an azerty keyboard.
+A mac keyboard is 90% the same.
+Here I will put the differences that I find.

+fn + Backspace 		delete
+alt + 1				|
+alt + 2				@
+alt + 3				#
+fn + F2				edit(function keys)

 #1 Apple MacBook Pro specifics